Research Snapshot

 The market is effectively saying that peace headlines alone are not enough.
 Traders want proof that supply infrastructure and shipping lanes are stable, not just a softer tone in diplomacy.
 Until that proof arrives, the upside tail for crude remains active.

 That does not automatically mean a straight-line rally.
 If macro growth weakens or OPEC+ restores more barrels than expected, the price path can still get choppy.
-But near term, the burden of proof has shifted back to the bearish side.
+But near term, the burden of proof has shifted back to the downside side.

 What to watch next